-What's in a name . . . ?
+What's in a name . . .?
 The name "California" comes from a romantic old book by a Spaniard, Ordonez de Montalvo.
 It was an invented name applied to a purely imaginary island "to the right of the Indies and very close to the terrestrial paradise . . . and in the whole island there is no metal but gold."

-Perhaps there is no region in the new world that arouses so much enthusiasm.
-To the newcomer, the state is a wonderland.
-Every day brings new surprises.
-One finds a variety of scene, of activity, of people that one never imagined possible.
-Within a half day's journey you may often pass through a series of regions that are definitely reminiscent of the Malay Coast, the Alps, the Riviera, the English Coast, the Holy Land, the Dead Sea, the Sahara Desert and many others.
-In fact, so convincingly do these places resemble their old world counterparts that moving picture producers rarely have to go more than 200 miles to film any kind of story, no matter what setting is called for in the script.
+No region in the new world arouses so much enthusiasm as the modern counterpart of that land which Montalvo imagined as "very close to the terrestrial paradise."
+Every day brings new surprises to the visitor.
+One finds a variety of scenery, of activity, of people that one never imagined possible.
+Within a half day's journey you may often pass through a series of regions that are definitely reminiscent of the Malay